mathwo/mathwo.github.io/_posts/2020-12-01-misc-problems.md

 **Solution 1:**

-Mark all stones with point 1 as initial, then replace point on each stone by the sum of points of its adjacent points.
-Repeat this process for 4 steps:
+Mark all stones with number 1 initially, then in each step, replace the number on each stone by the sum of numbers of its adjacent points.
+Repeat this process for 4 steps as 4 jumps:

 - Initial: 3 corners: 1; 6 sides: 1; 1 center: 1
 - Step 1: 3 corners: 2; 6 sides: 4; 1 center: 6